SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-permissions.md

 To assign inventory roles, click **Users** in the **Accounts** menu, select a user in the user list and switch to its **Inventory roles** tab.

 In the **Inventory roles** tab you will see a tree of device groups.
 To assign an inventory role, click on the arrow right from a group.
 Select the relevant roles and click **Apply**.
-For detailed `description` on the roles hover over the info icon next to it or refer to [Inventory roles](#inventory).
+For a detailed description of a role hover over the info icon next to it or refer to [Inventory roles](#inventory).

 {{< c8y-admon-important >}}
 If a user already has a global role containing inventory permissions, the user will be